karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/nexus-install-script-guide.md

 # Instructions for Use

 > [!IMPORTANT]
-> Please read chapter6-exercises.md Task 1 to understand how the script works.
 > Use the latest Nexus version from the [Sonatype download page](https://help.sonatype.com/en/download.html).
 This URL will always point to the most recent release, ensuring anyone using this script in the future installs the then-current version instead of locking to a potentially outdated link target.
 Always installing the newest Nexus release allows leveraging security updates and new features, facilitating improved stability, compatibility, and capability over time.

 1. **Save the script**: Copy the script into a file, for example, named `install_nexus.sh`.